 Google is investing a lot of resources in machine learning and artificial intelligence capabilities.
 With them having to handle trillions of queries annually, they are putting a lot of faith and opportunity for revenue in artificial intelligence to determine how much a query can change before losing its original meaning and intent.
 Google stated that: “Early tests show advertisers may see up to 3% more exact match clicks on average while maintaining comparable click-through and conversion rates”.

 However, as with any Machine learning platform, data is required to drive meaningful results.
 Do not be caught at the end of Google investing your advertising dollars into figuring out what works for your company.
-Here at Alpha Efficiency, we are very wary of utilizing Google’s machine learning with our clients or our advertising dollars.
+Here at Alpha Efficiency, our PPC agency from Chicago, is very wary of utilizing Google’s machine learning with our clients or our advertising dollars.

 What does this mean for advertisers?